Guide to Leading Your Chapter

-- Social media (Instagram, Twitter, Facebook): Follow us on all these platforms as we share new resources, events, and chapter success stories on them!
+- Social media (Instagram, Twitter, Facebook, TikTok)): Follow us on all these platforms as we share new resources, events, and chapter success stories on them!

 Becoming a student leader means you have stepped up to an important leadership position within our movement!
 It is an opportunity to make a change on your campus and to develop yourself and others as leaders while fighting for access to reproductive health.
 What you accomplish as a student leader is up to you and your chapter this year.

 - Commit to upholding MSFC’s values in your chapter work.
 MSFC believes that all people should have access to health services that allow them to lead safe, healthy lives including all aspects of sexual and reproductive health consistent with their own personal and cultural values.
 All social justice movements intersect and therefore achieving our mission requires working collaboratively to overcome all forms of oppression.